wochit/wochit-embedded/docs/embed.md

 The following events will be triggered as the user interacts with the video creator widget.
 You are welcome to add implement callback functions on your side and react to any of these events.

 <code>on.loaded</code>
-Triggered when video Creator resources has been loaded.
+Triggered when the video Creator resources have been loaded.

 <code>on.ready</code>
-Triggered when video Creator is ready to use and user can start working.
+Triggered when the video Creator is ready to use and the user can start working.

 <code>on.abort</code>
 Triggered when the user clicked to close the Video Creator.